Shanci-Li/Shanci-Li.github.io/index.md

 	<font size="+1"><h1><b>Nationalities of Speakers Talking about the Brexit Belongs to</b></h1></font>
 </div>
 <div align="justify"><p>
-	It's also very interesting to analyze where do speakers talking about the Brexit come from.
+	It's also very interesting to analyze where speakers talking about the Brexit come from.
 This gives us information on people from which country cares about the Brexit.
 </p></div>
 {% include_relative _includes/Nationality.html %}
 <div align="justify"><p>
-	After visualizing the top 20 nations talking about the Brexit, it's obvious that most of speakers talking about the Brexit came from dominant countries in the world, for example, the United Kindom, the United States of America, Australia and so on.
+	After visualizing the top 20 nations talking about the Brexit, it is obvious that most of speakers talking about the Brexit came from developed countries in the world, for example, the United Kindom, the United States of America, Australia and so on.
 As this event, Brexit, was mostly about the European situation, we can observe that most countries in the top 20 nations talking about the Brexit were from the Europe, which shows that people care about the Brexit are mostly from the Europe.
 </p></div>